 I have personally cared for many relatives with a variety of physical or mental disabilities, including my mother with Alzheimer’s and terminal cancer and a daughter, Karen, who was born with Down Syndrome and a severe heart defect.
 Although both are now deceased, the influence of my mother and daughter has positively motivated my activities in medical ethics and working for greater support for people and families dealing with such issues as disabilities, chronic illness and terminal conditions.

-I was divorced for 20 years (and after an annulment) before marrying my wonderful husband Kevin Scannell in June, 2008 and we live in St. Louis, Mo.
-Together, we are blessed with 4 living children and 4 grandchildren.
+I was a divorced single mother for 20 years (and after an annulment), married my wonderful husband Kevin Scannell in June, 2008 and we live in St. Louis, Mo.
+Together, we are blessed with 4 living children and 4 living grandchildren.